Serbia Strong: Internet popularity

-Between 2006 and 2008, numerous edits of the video, originally made for the mockumentary TV show Četnovizija, were posted on the Internet.
-Throughout the 2000s, the video was parodied for its aggressively jingoistic nature.
-Meanwhile, a Turkish internet user parodied the sentiment of Serbian nationalists online, with a satirical incoherent rant beginning with "remove kebab" and ending with the claim that Tupac is alive in Serbia.
-Although the rant initially intended to parody racism, the origins were lost once it became a common phrase in alt-right discourse.
+Between 2006 and 2008, numerous edits of the video were posted on the internet.
+Throughout the 2000s, the video was mocked for its aggressively jingoistic tone.
+Around 2010, an internet user created a satirical, incoherent rant parodying Serbian nationalist rhetoric, beginning with "remove kebab" and ending with the claim that Tupac is alive in Serbia.
+Although the rant was originally intended to parody online ultranationalism, its satirical origins were largely forgotten as the phrase was adopted by the alt-right.

 The meme gained popularity amongst fans of Hearts of Iron IV and Europa Universalis IV, grand strategy computer games by Paradox Interactive, where it referred to the player aiming to defeat the Ottoman Empire or other Islamic nations within these games.
 The word "kebab" was eventually banned from Paradox Interactive's official forums due to frequent use by the alt-right and other ultranationalists.
 Shortly after the Christchurch mosque shootings, the meme was also banned from Reddit communities based around Paradox Interactive games.
 The meme also appeared in over 800 threads in the r/The_Donald subreddit.

-The song's popularity rose over time with radical elements of many right-wing groups within the West.
-The song is far more famous in the rest of the world than in the Balkans.
-The accordion player (who was speculated to be Novislav Ðajić, however this remains unverified) has since become a widespread 4chan meme and is called "Dat Face Soldier" or the image itself as "Remove Kebab". Đajić himself had been convicted in Germany for his part in the murder of 14 people during the war, resulting in 5 years imprisonment and deportation to another country following his jail sentence in 1997.
+The song's popularity grew among far-right circles in the West, becoming far more widely known internationally than in the Balkans.
+The accordion player in the video became a popular 4chan meme known as "Dat Face Soldier" or "Remove Kebab".
+Online users widely identified him as Novislav Đajić—a Bosnian Serb soldier convicted in Germany by the Bavarian Higher Regional Court for his role in the murder of 14 people near Foča during the war, resulting in a five-year prison sentence and deportation in 1997.
+However, scholars and participants have noted that this identification is an unfounded rumour.

 Academic research found that in a dataset obtained by scraping Know Your Meme in 2018, "Remove Kebab" constituted 1 of every 200 entries per community in a data set sampled for political memes.
 "Remove Kebab" was particularly common on Gab, an alt-tech social media platform known for its far-right userbase.
+The video and its anti-Muslim messaging also helped spread Serbian nationalist tropes among the global far right.

+On 29 May 2020, Chicago Police Department radios were jammed with the song during the George Floyd protests in Chicago.